ducflair/vscode-duc/README.md

 2. **Conversion fails**
    - Check that you have a valid .duc file
+   - Try using a custom schema if the default doesn't match your file format
+   - Use Command Palette → "Duc: Select Custom FlatBuffers Schema (.fbs)" to browse for your own schema
    - Ensure you have internet access if the FlatBuffers compiler needs to be downloaded
    - Try running the "Check if FlatBuffers compiler is installed" command from the Command Palette

+3. **Schema compatibility issues**
+   - If you get parsing errors, your .duc file might use a different schema version
+   - Try selecting a custom schema: Command Palette → "Duc: Select Custom FlatBuffers Schema (.fbs)"
+   - Check that your custom .fbs file is valid and readable

 ## Development